-The CVS module introduces the pathophysiology, clinical manifestations differential diagnosis, and treatments of acute and chronic disease involving the cardiovascular system.
-Critical Thinking Sessions are used to integrate and apply the acquired from lectures and readings.
+This module introduces pathophysiology, clinical manifestations differential diagnosis, and treatments of acute and chronic disease involving the cardiovascular system.
+Critical Thinking Sessions are used to integrate and apply the knowledge acquired from lectures and readings.

-Credit: 1 semester hour Course Director: Valerie DeGregorio Course Offered: Fall 1, Term 2
+Course Director: Valerie DeGregorio Course Offered: Fall 1, Term 2